digao-dalpiaz/Dam/README.md

 5. Add Library Path according to the platform in Tools\Options.
 Example: If you are using Win32, set path = `Lib\Win32\Release`.
 6. Run **AfterBuild.bat** to publish DFM and RES to Release folders.

-> Supports Delphi XE3..Delphi 12
+> Supports Delphi Delphi 10..Delphi 12

 ### Lazarus installation